ulsdevteam/ccvgd-database/README.md

 ## Project folders Overview
 * `UX_Nuoqi`: Contains an AXURE RP prototyping file and HTML representation of the proposed web UI.
+* `day10_bootstrap` : Contains an early prototype for the UI presentation.
+* `process_data`: Contains early Jupyter notebooks for building the database.
+* `some codes to build database`: Contains early SQLs used to restructure the database.
 * `pythonScript`: Contains python scripts that will load the recorded 18 csv file into existing MySQL database.
 For details please read the README file inside `pythonScript` folder

 ## Authorship and License